amkelly/amkelly.github.io/sql.md

 ### Working with column data types

 In initially creating the tables in the MSSQL database, I ended up just copying the datatype 'text' from SQLite without giving it much thought, but SQLite has a much smaller number of column data types and 'text' in SQLite is not equivalent to 'text' in MSSQL.
+(In fact, 'text' is being deprecated in future versions of MSSQL Server.
+See documentation [here](https://docs.microsoft.com/en-us/sql/t-sql/data-types/ntext-text-and-image-transact-sql?view=sql-server-ver15)) It is being replaced with varchar(max), that holds text objects of the same size as the 'text' data type.
+[This](https://www.mssqltips.com/sqlservertip/4485/comparison-of-the-varcharmax-and-varcharn-sql-server-data-types/) article provides a good summary of the difference between and tradeoffs in using varchar(1-8000) and varchar(max).

+Documentation on numeric types (INT, etc) [here]() and datetime types [here]()

+One of the difficult things to determine in making a table (with it's corresponding Data Definition) is of course determining how best of use the given data types, especially in cases like varchar where you must declare a maximum length for the values in the given data you'll be inputting.
+For example, I don't know the maximum length of an article title or a person's name in the data I'm loading into the database, so I should take a guess as to a reasonable maximum.

+### Primary & Foreign Keys

+Documentation on Primary Key creation [here](https://docs.microsoft.com/en-us/sql/relational-databases/tables/create-primary-keys?view=sql-server-ver15)

 * MySQL